Paula Hamilton: Career

-At the age of 18, after appearing in pornographic poses and after several rejections as a model, Hamilton moved to Tokyo, Japan and worked for 18 months.
-She then established herself in Australia and Germany, before moving to Italy.
+At the age of 18, after appearing in pornographic poses and after several rejections as a model, Hamilton moved to Tokyo, Japan, and worked for 18 months.
+She then established herself in Australia and Germany before moving to Italy.

-Returning to England, Hamilton was discovered by the photographer David Bailey, and as a result became the main model of the Queen's couturier Sir Hardy Amies.
+Returning to England, Hamilton was discovered by the photographer David Bailey, and as a result, became the main model of the Queen's couturier Sir Hardy Amies.
 During a tough interview with top Italian photographer Fabrizio Ferrei, Hamilton was told her hair was too long for the job.
 She promptly cut her hair, got the job, and went on to learn the tricks of the trade at Ferrei's side.

-Hamilton reached the zenith of her modelling career at the age of 27, when she appeared in an iconic 1987 television advert for the Volkswagen Golf.
+Hamilton reached the zenith of her modelling career at the age of 27 when she appeared in an iconic 1987 television advert for the Volkswagen Golf.
 Changes starred Hamilton, made up to resemble Diana, Princess of Wales.
-She is seen leaving her husband, posting her wedding ring back through the letterbox, throwing her pearl necklace, throwing her brooch towards a cat and ditching her fur coat – but keeping the car keys.
+She is seen leaving her husband, posting her wedding ring back through the letterbox, throwing her pearl necklace and brooch towards a cat, and ditching her fur coat – but keeping the car keys.
 "If only everything in life was as reliable as a Volkswagen" ran the tagline.
 The advert began a new era in car advertising.

-She went into rehab in her twenties having become addicted to cocaine, after being introduced to the drug by her agent.
+She went into rehab in her twenties, having become addicted to cocaine after being introduced to the drug by her agent.
 She was clean of drugs for seven years before becoming an alcoholic.

 In the early 1990s, Hamilton participated in a television programme Back to the Present hosted by Eamonn Holmes and Esther McVey, where celebrities are regressed to 'uncover' their past lives.
-Hamilton, whilst being regressed, revealed that in a former life, she had been a male servant named Ashley Brown who emigrated from London to Dublin.
+Hamilton, while being regressed, revealed that in a former life, she had been a male servant named Ashley Brown who emigrated from London to Dublin.

 Hamilton also acted, appearing in feature films such as Mad Dogs and Englishmen (1995) and Monk Dawson (1998).
 In 1996, she featured in the music video accompanying the British boyband Take That's single "How Deep Is Your Love".
 The single reached number one on the UK Singles Chart.
 In the same year, she also published her autobiography, "Instructions Not Included".